Introduction

 These stories give varying explanation for the origins of these spirits, of course, but the majority are said to come from another world or part of existence.
 What one might call Faerie often gets mentioned, but it’s awfully hard to say what that meant in the context of the era.
 While in most of the stories I’ve found, these beings aren’t created by a human, they might be attracted intensely to a human being’s actions, emotions, or creativity.
 I myself tentatively (these days) believe that at least some soulbonds are created by the soulbonder, and this site reflects that.
 I use the term soulbond regardless of the spirit's apparent origin, rather than other terms (like tulpa) - read about that here.

+To make matters somewhat brief, I'll say this.
 The matter of offensiveness or (what one might call) a problematic approach here can easily be put to rest.
 Spirit “possession” (if we must use this term) is a fixture of human spirituality throughout the world.
 It is not something that can be appropriated.
 I’d be concerned if a soulbonder called themselves a “pop culture shaman” 🤮 or something equally colonial and ridiculous, of course.
 But spirit contact - and indeed spirit “possession” - is ubiquitous, often spontaneous, and in no culture have I ever seen it framed as entirely negative.

 The only real issue that some folks have here is that soulbonding is (from today’s perspective), silly, or weird.
 Just as certain stories of faerie brides would’ve been six centuries ago.
 Any kind of spontaneous occult experience like that, particularly one lacking the solemnity and constraints of the dominant hierarchical society, won’t be taken seriously until someone finds a way to integrate it into those solemn constraints, sadly.

 In the late 20th century, more and more magicians sought to escape the well-worn paradigms of traditional occultism, and a period of radical experimentation began.
 Building on the works of Austin Osman Spare, authors like Peter Carroll and Phil Hine presented magical techniques in a system-neutral and highly adaptable fashion, and this became colloquially known as chaos magic.
 Practitioners are sometimes called chaotes (pronunciation a source of controversy).
+Carroll's most famous work, Liber Null and Psychonaut, shows one of chaos magic's most enduring ideas - that of creating spirits through emotion, intentional or otherwise.
+This is, of course, an occult practice germaine to soulbonders, one way or another.
+A rather theatrical sort of mage, he gives this flowery description

-Chaos magicians treat belief as a tool rather than an end in and of itself.
-They adopt techniques and ideas from other occult paths and create their own do-it-yourself, postmodern approach to the occult.
-No two chaotes practice in the same fashion, but there are some commonalities.
 Because chaotes create their own spiritual paradigms, they’re free to include the unorthodox.
-This sometimes includes elements drawn from popular culture or other sources traditionally seen as non-occult.
+This sometimes (especially recently) does include elements drawn from popular culture or other sources traditionally seen as non-occult.
 Sometimes, chaotes pull a fictional system of magic or spirituality into reality.

 For example, the Cthulhu Mythos is undeniably the fictional creation of H. P. Lovecraft.
 It might draw from real-world sources, but sparingly.
 It really is just fiction, and you’ll never find an “authentic” Necronomicon because Lovecraft made that book, and the concept, up for his stories.
 Nevertheless, Phil Hine’s chaos magic primer, The Pseudonomicon gives instructions for how a magician might work with Chthulhu and related entities.